 Official online roster for all Lee County inmates.

-Start with the official Lee County Sheriff's Office inmate search at sheriffleefl.org.
-Enter the first and last name of the person you are looking for.
-Records typically appear within 2 to 6 hours of booking.
-If you cannot find them yet, try again in an hour or call the jail directly at (239) 477-1000.
+Head to the Lee County Sheriff's Office public search at sheriffleefl.org.
+Put in the first and last name of the person you are searching for.
+New bookings typically show up within 2 to 6 hours.
+Not showing yet?
+Wait an hour and retry, or call the jail at (239) 477-1000.

-If a bond is set, a Florida-licensed bail bond agent can post bond for a 10% non-refundable premium under Florida Department of Financial Services rules.
-A $5,000 bond costs $500 through a bondsman.
-Cash bonds posted directly with the Clerk of Courts are refundable after the case closes.
+When a bond amount is posted, a Florida-licensed bail bond agent can write the bond for a 10% non-refundable premium, set by the Florida Department of Financial Services.
+That means a $5,000 bond runs $500 through a bondsman.
+If the family pays cash straight to the Clerk of Courts, the full amount is refunded when the case ends.

 Florida Rule 3.130 requires first appearance before a judge within 24 hours of arrest.
 In Lee County, first appearance is handled by the 20th Judicial Circuit.
 The judge confirms probable cause, reads charges, advises rights, and sets or adjusts bond.
 Having an attorney present can mean a reduced bond on day one.

-Sign up free at vinelink.vineapps.com for automatic release, transfer, and court date alerts for any Florida inmate.
-Registration is free, anonymous, and works by phone, email, or text.
+Go to vinelink.vineapps.com and register for free.
+You will get automatic release, transfer, and court date alerts on any Florida inmate.
+Registration is anonymous; alerts come by phone, email, or text.

 Once you have found your loved one in the Lee County jail, here are the four things to handle right away.